CouscousPHP/Couscous/docs/templates.md

 To ensure all your links are working correctly, you should define a `baseUrl` in `configuration.yml` (see [the configuration documentation](configuration.md)).

-Then you can use it in the templates:
+Then you can use it in the layouts:

 ```html
 <!DOCTYPE html>